GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Discussion and Conclusion

 The immediate future work is to incorporate better planning algorithms.
 In our previous work on particle PHD filters~\cite{dames2017detecting}, we defined information-theoretic measures to control the position of the robots.
 Such approaches can directly be applied to the GM-PHD case.
 Another possible direction is to incorporate the \emph{ridge-walking} algorithm~\cite{kim2014cooperative} which plans a tour of level sets in the spatial distribution of the targets.
 However, this algorithm assumes that the targets are stationary and would thus need to be generalized to handle mobile target distributions.
-A decentralized version of Monte Carlo search tree proposed by Best~\etal~\cite{best2018dec} can also extend the proposed work to consider multi-robot online planning if reasonable metrics for the objective functions can be found.
+A decentralized version of Monte Carlo search tree proposed by Best~\etal~\cite{best2019dec} can also extend the proposed work to consider multi-robot online planning if reasonable metrics for the objective functions can be found. \changed{ Another future work is to study the effect of hyperparameter selection on the performance of the proposed method. }

 \ifCLASSOPTIONcaptionsoff

 \fi